Darek-Ryszka/Python_Multiple-Animations-2D/README.md

 # Multiple_animations_2D

 ## General info
-This project is a 2D animation using Tkinter library and Time library
+This project is a 2D animation using Tkinter library and Time library.

 ## Technologies
 * Python 3.8